BiswajitJena2002/Numer_Idenitification/README.md

 # Numer_Idenitification
-Numer from 0 to 10 can Identified using ANN Here MNIST dataset is used
+Developed an Artificial Neural Network (ANN) model capable of accurately identifying numerical digits from 0 to 10 using the MNIST dataset.
+Achieved high precision and performance in digit recognition tasks